tomh00/Real-Time-Akka-Chat-App/README.md

    ```
 2. Follow the on-screen prompts to interact with the chat app.

+# Register and Authenticate Users
+- Open a web browser and navigate to http://localhost:8080/register to register a new user.
+- Provide a username, email, and password to create your account.
+- After registering, navigate to http://localhost:8080/authenticate to log in with your newly created user credentials.

+# Join the Chat Room
+- Upon successful authentication, you will be redirected to the main chat room.
+- Here, you can connect to the chat room using multiple browser windows or different browsers.
+- Authenticate each connection as different users to simulate multiple participants.

+# Exchange Messages
+- Type your message in the input field at the bottom of the chat window.
+- Click the "Send" button or press "Enter" to send your message to the chat.
+- Messages sent by one user will be received by other authenticated users in real-time.
+- Experience the dynamic interaction of a chat environment!

 ## Features
 - Join and leave chat rooms.
 - Exchange messages with other participants.